A Carbon Footprint Is Aggregate Greenhouse Gas Emissions Related To An Activity

 As we can see global emissions grew relatively slowly from 1990 to 2000.
 The large growth between 2000 and 2005, from 39 Gt to 44 Gt was in large part due to economic growth in the developing world, in particular China.
 With the inclusion of land use in the global footprint the distribution between the sectors is roughly 62% for personal, 15% for capital, 15% for land use, and 8% for government emissions.
 This breakdown is relatively stable across the periods, although the land use share declines slightly over time, while capital emissions are increasing due to rapid growth in places like China, India and Brazil.

-Land use emissions include both the addition and removal of emissions to the atmosphere as a result of human land use, land use change and forestry (LULUCF).
+Land use emissions are the result of human land use, land use change and forestry (LULUCF).
 The statistics we have used come from the World Resource Institute, and estimate that land use emissions have declined slightly between 1990 to 2005, from around 6 Gt to 5 Gt CO2e.
 The estimation of land use emissions is difficult and has large margins of error associated with it.
 According to the data more than half of net land use emissions globally in 2005 occurred in Brazil and Indonesia, due largely to deforestation caused by beef and palm oil production respectively.

 As with government and capital emissions, individuals have limited control over land use emissions.
-Despite this challenge they must be included in the total to get a proper perspective of the global footprint.
+Despite this challenge we include them in the total to get a proper perspective of the global footprint.
 Their inclusion is also a good reminder of just how important land use emissions are, and why we need global action to protect forests from degradation.

-In this step we defined what carbon footprints are and how they are measured using a consumption approach.
+In this step we defined what carbon footprints are and the way we measure them using a consumption approach.

 We showed how to separate personal footprints into five categories: housing, travel, food, products and services.
 And how this process helps to understand the climate impact our lifestyle has.
 We used the global average footprint, an American footprint and national averages to give us some perspective of a footprint’s typical size and breakdown.
 And finally we analysed the global footprint, both in terms of total and per capita emissions.